-The high-grade rock chip results from the vein are supported by the underlying UFF+ soil anomaly, prospectivity indicators (including gold nuggets, workings and anomalous geochemical assays) and the multiple coincident targets generated by existing exploration work.
+The high-grade rock chip results from the vein are supported by the underlying UFF+ anomaly and are associated with a key structural intersection and clustering of historic workings.

-The Everleigh Well target area continues to deliver in-situ gold bearing rock chips and significant numbers of various sized gold nuggets, where a number of key targets will be prepared for future exploration drilling".
+The Everleigh Well target area continues to deliver in-situ gold bearing rock chips and significant numbers of various sized gold nuggets over the Everleigh area where a number of key targets are being prepared for future exploration drilling".